 Building the Internet of Agents with z402

-AI agents are playing an increasingly important role in our lives, they're becoming always more capable and autonomous, the Internet of Agents is what will make them an organism that is greater than the sum of its parts.
+AI agents are playing an increasingly important role in our lives, they're becoming more capable and autonomous, the Internet of Agents is what will make them an organism that is greater than the sum of its parts.

 History and motivation

-It's weird that such a universal human primitive like the payment is not encoded into the internet as a fundamental protocol, this wasn't supposed to be case, in fact, in 1997 in the specification of HTTP/1.1 a 402 - Payment Required status code was added and kept for "later use".
-Still today, the 402 status code is considered non standard and there's no internet native payment protocol.
-But this is about to change.
+It's weird that such a universal human primitive like payments is not encoded into the internet as a fundamental protocol, this wasn't supposed to be case, in fact, in 1997 in the specification of HTTP/1.1 a 402 - Payment Required status code was added and kept for "later use".

 Requirements for an internet native payment protocol